-Another type of guest is called a licensee, which is defined as an individual who enters the premises for a social purpose.
-In these cases, a property owner must avoid reckless or willful acts that could injure the licensee, cannot intentionally expose him or her to danger, and must warn of any known dangerous conditions that would not be visible through ordinary observation.
+- Licensee – Another type of guest is called a licensee, which is defined as an individual who enters the premises for a social purpose.
+In these cases, a property owner must avoid reckless or willful acts that could injure the licensee.
+The property owner also cannot intentionally expose the licensee to danger and must warn of any known dangerous conditions that would not be visible through ordinary observation.

 One distinctive premises liability issue is the occurrence of third-party criminal acts on commercial property, for which owners are sometimes liable.
 The Florida legislature has enacted laws that limit accountability for certain types of businesses with regard to crimes committed by others on their property, provided that they have taken specific security measures.
 Most Florida courts, however, determine whether a crime committed by a third party was foreseeable in order to determine a property owner’s liability for it.